Credential store (credential store)

 If a credential is used in at least one of the processes selected for the import, the new "Credentials" page is displayed in the import wizard.

 The names of the credentials from the selected processes are displayed here.
-The source of the names is the respective "metaCredential.xml" file.
+The source of the names is the "metaCredential.xml" file.

 In the first column of the credential list, click on "Info" to display the processes in which the credential is used.
 The credential name is displayed in the second column.